bibliomar/bibliomar-scrapper/README.md

 The docs are your friend:
 https://biblioterra.herokuapp.com/v1/docs

-Biblioterra is hosted on Heroku's free tier and only allows request from `localhost`.
+Biblioterra is hosted on Heroku's free tier and only allows request from `localhost:3000`.
-If you want to use Biblioterra in your website, please host it yourself.
+If you want to use Biblioterra in your website/app/service, please host it yourself.

 Just keep in mind you are using a free service that doesn't demand an api key.

+## The whys and the hows

+### Why Python?
+Bibliomar's original project had a backend written in python, using FlaskAPI.

 ## Caching Implementation